silverblurtype/bladerounded/README.md

 Blade rounded is a font derived from skate blade and differs in its rounded edges.
 This is a modern, geometric and minimalistic font constructed with a few geometric shapes with constant thickness.

-- Type of usage: graphic projects, logos, branding.
+- Type of use:
+graphic projects, displays, branding, logos, headlines.

 - All uppercase characters: the lowercase character is equal to the uppercase.

 ![Font_specimen 4](https://github.com/silverblurtype/blade-rounded/assets/163983174/011218b7-766c-43b2-8cc4-bedf7c0b18a6)